-Sherry Blinkhorn, sole owner and Broker of Record at Blinkhorn Real Estate Ltd, has extensive knowledge and experience in the real property industry.
+Sherry Blinkhorn, sole owner and Broker of Record of Blinkhorn Real Estate Ltd, has extensive knowledge and experience in the real property industry.
 Prior to selling real estate, she was a commercial and residential property manager for several years.

+Sherry currently volunteers with the Palliative Care Society, is on the Board for the Pictou County Chapter of Silent Witness NS.
+Sherry co-faciltates the "Family Matters" Program for mental health, and actively works with Starr Dobson and her team at the Mental Health Foundation of Nova Scotia on a provincially wide initiative to change the way people think about mental health.
 Sherry even volunteered for a month in Israel, and after that, went to New Orleans to help re-build houses because of the Hurricane Katrina disaster.
 She says those two trips were “definitely life changing experiences”.